the-land-mine/hold-my-budget/README.md

 # HoldMyExpenses

-A open souirse web application tro track and manage your expenses
+A open sourse web application to track and manage your expenses.
+Built with NextJs and Django.